selfcommunity/developers-doc/docs/apireference/v2/tag/get_a_specific_tag.md

 :::info

-This operation requires authentication and admin role.
+This operation requires authentication only if `content_availability` community option is false.

+This operation can be done by not administrators users and it will return only a public visible and active tag.

+If this operation has been done by an administrator user it will show all tag details and not active, not visible or deleted tag also.

 :::